 The root word of excellence is excel, which means to be superior at something, to rise above.
-Genesis 49:2 tells us that Reuben, Jacob’s firstborn son, was one who excelled in honor and power.
+Genesis 49:2 reveals that Reuben, Jacob’s firstborn son, was one who excelled in honor and power.
 Clearly, God gifted him.
-But as we read further, we see that Reuben lost his birthright blessing due to sins of arrogance, incest and behaving out of God’s order.
+But as we read further, we see Reuben lost his birthright blessing due to sins of arrogance, incest and behaving out of God’s order.
 Jacob decided to extend what would have been Reuben’s special blessings to Reuben’s younger brothers Judah and Joseph, with Joseph receiving a double portion.
 Reuben was left an ineffective leader.
-He lost his profitability, his inheritance, his power and honor to one who was highly favored by His father.
+He lost his profitability, his inheritance, his power and his honor to one who was highly favored by His father.

 Psalm 44:21 says that God knows the secrets of our hearts.
-Let us ask the Holy Spirit to reveal to us those secrets that do not please Him.
-Then confess them privately so that they will not defeat us publicly.
+Let's ask the Holy Spirit to reveal to us those secrets that do not please Him.
+Then confess them privately so they will not defeat us publicly.
 May we ask the Lord to create in us a pure heart and renew a steadfast spirit (Ps.
 51:10).
 Surely, these are choices of obedience that will position us for our Heavenly Father’s first and finest blessings.